-30 Malaga facts that surely you did not know
+Interesting facts about Málaga that you almost certainly did not know

 Malaga facts – Historical and architectural